 Highlights: Energetic, Alert, Loyal

-However, we do know Sinhalas very similar to the Indian Pariah Dog.
-As such, scientists have speculated that they may have been derived from India’s landrace breed.
-Still, there’s no evidence that proves this.
+For example, we do know Sinhalas are very similar to the Indian Pariah Dog.
+As a result, scientists have speculated that Sinhalas may have been derived from India’s landrace breed.
+Of course, there’s still no conclusive evidence that proves this.

 Though they may look like Indian Pariah Dogs, they actually have very different skillsets and temperaments.
-As a matter of fact, it’s believed that the Vedda people (a Sri Lankan indigenous group) used them for hunting.
+As a matter of fact, it’s believed that the Vedda people (a Sri Lankan indigenous group) used them primarily for their hunting trips.